Request a demo

-Itamar Gilad describes these two kinds of companies as evidence-guided and opinion-based, and whilst the concepts were developed during two decades spent in product management and engineering roles at companies including Google and Microsoft, they can equally be applied to growth marketing and experimentation.
+Itamar Gilad believes there are two kinds of companies - evidence-guided and opinion-based - and whilst the concepts were developed during two decades spent in product management and engineering roles at companies including Google and Microsoft, they can equally be applied to growth marketing and experimentation.

 What Itamar is getting at here is two very different kinds of companies – those that rely heavily on opinions in decision-making, and those that rely on evidence.